 The vanguard and the people it serves

-The partners include Salford City Council; NHS Salford Clinical Commissioning Group; Salford Royal NHS Foundation Trust and Greater Manchester West Mental Health NHS Foundation Trust.
+Salford Together is a partnership which includes Salford City Council, NHS Salford Clinical Commissioning Group, Salford Royal NHS Foundation Trust, Salford Primary Care Together and Greater Manchester Mental Health NHS Foundation Trust.

 What is changing?

 Salford Together wants to offer more services that help and support people in their own communities and neighbourhoods.

 It is investing in services closer to people’s homes – to help those with physical, mental health and social care needs.

 Hospitals will still be there when people need them – Care in hospitals will be available when a person needs specialist care that can’t be provided in the community or at home.

 Salford Together wants to support those who are healthy and well keep active and busy so they stay healthier for longer and support those who have care needs to manage their own conditions to improve their quality of life and independence.

 The three aims are to:

 - Deliver better health and social care outcomes for people